Historic Dundee

 HMS Unicorn

 HMS Unicorn is a former Royal Navy warship and is nearly 200 years old.
-It is preserved as a museum and visitor attraction in Victoria Docks on South Victoria Dock road.
-It is owned, maintained and managed by the charity Unicorn Preservation Society.
+The ship is preserved as a museum and visitor attraction in Victoria Docks on South Victoria Dock road.
+The Unicorn Preservation Society own, maintain and managed the ship.
 It also normally runs a series of events throughout the year.

 HMS Unicorn